Woman’s hands type of laptop with statistics on the screen

 Key points about: the three main credit bureaus

-1. Three major bureaus create credit reports that creditors use to decide who qualifies for credit cards, home loans and other forms of credit.
+1. The three major bureaus create credit reports that lenders use to decide who qualifies for credit cards, home loans, and other forms of credit.

-3. The type of information credit bureaus collect includes past and current credit accounts, payment history, and the percentage of available credit in use.
+3. The type of information credit bureaus use in reports includes past and current credit accounts, payment history, and the percentage of available credit in use.

 What do credit bureaus do?

-Each credit bureau collects and maintains consumer financial information in credit reports.
+Each credit bureau uses and maintains consumer financial information in credit reports.
 Credit bureaus use the information in credit reports to calculate your credit score.

-Credit scores are important because lenders use your score and report to determine your eligibility for credit and payment terms, such as credit limits and interest rates.
+Credit scores are important because lenders use your score and credit report to determine your eligibility for credit, including credit card accounts, and payment terms, such as credit limits and interest rates.

 What information do credit bureaus collect?